holistudio/DumbestMuZero/DEVLOG.md

 OK, time to make this more real with an actual `MuZeroAgent` class.
 I've been shying away from doing this until now because I really wanted to focus on the individual functions rather than worry about which variables have to be attributes of which class.
 But now I do want to start thinking about this more.

-I'm still working out how the training / weight updates actually happen since I've come to realize I have not really don't three neural networks being trained as a single "model" with weight updates coming from multiple loss functionals summed into one.
-Will clarify this tomorrow and hopefull get something finally running!
+I'm still working out how the training / weight updates actually happen since I've come to realize I have not really doe three neural networks being trained as a single "model" with weight updates coming from multiple loss functionals summed into one.
+Will clarify this tomorrow and hopefully get something finally running!

 ## 2025-12-19